FelixPriori/FelixPriori/README.md

 ## :rocket: Web development

-I am a [Lighthouse Labs](https://www.lighthouselabs.ca/) graduate (February 2020 cohort), who has since been working full-time as a front-end React.js developer.
+I am a [Lighthouse Labs](https://www.lighthouselabs.ca/) graduate (February 2020 cohort), who has since been working full-time as a web developer.
 I am constantly teaching myself new skills, such as [Next.js](https://nextjs.org/), [GraphQL](https://graphql.org/), [ReactNative](https://reactnative.dev/), and much more through online tutorials and personal projects.
 You can find in this GitHub most of what I've been working on in my personal time.

 ## 💻 Work History